romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 `data` and `update` objects are of the same type that's expected by `update` method, `create` object is of type of `create` method argument.

-It is not returning a value by default, place `select` or `selectAll` before `upsert` to specify returning columns.
+No values are returned by default, place `select` or `selectAll` before `upsert` to specify returning columns.

 ```ts
 await User.selectAll()